ericmorris3@gmail.com

 After college Eric relocated to Los Angeles where he wrote and produced for television.
 His writing credits include episodes of Star Trek: Voyager, JAG, Xena: Warrior Princess, The Pretender and Outer Limits.
 He created the comedy/action series Jack of All Trades, which starred Bruce Campbell as a spy fighting the Napoleonic Empire.

-Eric is single and lives in Greenville, SC.
+Eric lives in Greenville, SC.

 COMPLETE TELEVISION WRITING CREDITS